 Defamation is defined as the jeopardization of your reputation or good standing in the community due to the intentional act of spreading false information about you.
 It’s possible that you were fired with cause, or the contract was terminated legally by your employer, but there was defamation involved.

-If your employer spread rumors about your character or made other defamatory statements you can prove to be false, you likely have a wrongful termination case on your hands.
+If your employer spread rumours about your character or made other defamatory statements you can prove to be false, you likely have a wrongful termination case on your hands.
 To win the case you will need to prove that your employer knowingly said things that were false and did so to at least one person.

 Does your loss of employment fit into one of these categories discussed in this post?
 If so, it’s time to speak with our Los Angeles wrongful termination attorney about your situation.
 If you have documented communication between you and supervisors, be sure to provide that information to our attorney.